Model The Way

 Model The Way (MTW) is leadership in service.
 ASLeaders Model The Way by helping members of our community and taking ownership for our environment and well-being in all aspects of our school communities.

 Citizenship is volunteering in our community that takes place in different formats in different campuses.

 Each year students are given the opportunity to give of their time to change the world around them by volunteering in the school and community.
 In order to do this, the student must choose an activity which stimulates their interest.
 Citizenship is leadership in service that benefits a person or community, is not for monetary gain, and not for course credit.

 At LJA and LSA students can record their hours in their Student Agenda.

-The annual Citizenship Honours ceremony in May is our time to honour the impact that our students are having at home and around the world.
+The annual MODEL THE WAY HONOURS ceremony at the end of the school year and it is our time to honour the impact that our students are having at home and around the world.

 2013 Citizenship Honours Ceremony Program at LLHS: